-The main active ingredients that are present in tea tree oil are monoterpenes, sesquiterpenes and hydrocarbons.
+The main active ingredients that are present in tea oil are hydrocarbons, such as monoterpenes and sesquiterpenes.
 These are the ingredients that work to make tea tree oil so antibacterial, and what make tea tree oil for acne such a good treatment.
 There are over 100 different components of tea tree oil, but it’s the hydrocarbons that are capable of impregnating the skin’s membrane and work to fight skin conditions such as acne.

 The use of tea tree oil in healing goes back as far as the indigenous Bundjalung people of Australia.
 They are said to have used tea tree as a traditional medicine, in a number of different ways.
 They would use it to treat respiratory issues by inhaling the oils, heal wounds and stings by applying the leaves onto the skin, or make tea from the leaves and ingest it.
 The plant gets its name from Captain James Cook, who witnessed the Bundjalung people use the leaves to create their healing teas.
 The area where tea tree trees are mostly grown in Australia is called ‘Bungawalbyn’ which literally translates to ‘healing ground!

-Tea Tree oil moved into mainstream medicine around the 1930’s, after Arthur Penfold published a series of papers detailing tea tree oil’s antibacterial properties.
+Tea tree oil moved into mainstream medicine around the 1930’s3, after Arthur Penfold published a series of papers detailing tea tree oil’s antibacterial properties.
 Shortly after these papers were published, the tea tree industry began.
 By harvesting the Melaleuca Alternifolia plants by hand, and distilling them in wood-fired stills, the oil was produced.